lfgberg/lfgberg.org/content/posts/competitions/cfc-cth-24/index.md

 Option 5, **Destruction of Non-Critical System**, seems to fit this incident the best.
 The attacker deployed ransomware which rendered the non-critical system unusable.

-### Part Three
+Part Three:

-Prompt: `Which NCISS attribute for location of observed activity best fits the incident described in Vivara_TPS.zip?`
+`Which NCISS attribute for location of observed activity best fits the incident described in Vivara_TPS.zip?`

 The location of observed activity attributes are described as follows: